pepperlabs/docs/content/en/customization/basic.md

 ```

-In this example, we have defined a new `cover_url` property that return the cover value as a string.
+In this example, we have defined a new `cover_url` property that returns the cover value as a string.